 Unconducted orchestra of young players of baroque instruments in New York City, the New York Baroque Incorporated perform Antonio Vivaldi’s “La Follia”, the 12th of Antonio Vivaldi’s Twelve Trio Sonatas, Op.
 1. Sonata No. 12 in D minor, RV 63.

-Conducted by Andrea Marcon, the Venice Baroque Orchestra performs arias and concertos from George Frideric Handel, German-born, British Baroque composer; and Antonio Vivaldi, Italian Baroque composer, virtuoso violinist, teacher and cleric who born in Venice.
+Conducted by Andrea Marcon, the Venice Baroque Orchestra performs arias from George Frideric Handel, German-born, British Baroque composer; and concertos from Antonio Vivaldi, Italian Baroque composer, virtuoso violinist, teacher and cleric who born in Venice.
 Mezzo-Soprano: Magdalena Kožená.

 Italian early music ensemble Il Giardino Armonico (English: the Harmonious Garden) plays Antonio Vivaldi’s Violin Concerto in D major, RV 208 “Grosso Mogul”.
 Violin: Enrico Onofri, conductor: Giovanni Antonini.
 It is the eleventh of Twelve Concertos, Op.
 7, a collection of concertos written by the Italian Baroque composer in 1716-1717.

 The Basel Chamber Orchestra (Kammerorchester Basel) plays Antonio Vivaldi’s Il gran mogul (The Grand Moghul) concerto for violin (RV 431a), written in the late 1720s or early 1730s.
 Giuliano Carmignola: conductor and violin.
-January 4, 2014 at the Concertgebouw Amsterdam, Het Zondagochtend Concert.
+Recorded on January 4, 2014, at the Concertgebouw Amsterdam, Het Zondagochtend Concert.

 Conducted by Andrea Marcon, the Venice Baroque Orchestra performs Antonio Vivaldi’s Juditha triumphans devicta Holofernis barbarie (Judith triumphant over the barbarians of Holofernes), RV 644, an oratorio which the only survivor of the four that he is known to have composed.